-- 1. Upon receipt of an objection from a customer about material in the collection, staff shall provide the customer with the "Request for Reconsideration of Material" form and explain the importance of it being filled in completely. - a.
+- 1. Upon receipt of an objection from a customer about library resources, staff shall provide the customer with the "Request for Reconsideration of Library Resources" form and explain the importance of it being filled in completely.
+This form is also available on PCCLD's website on the 'Policies' page. - a.
 The staff member should be courteous and understanding, but not defensive. - b.
-Recognize that the objection is about the material in question and/or about the Library's decision to include it; it is not personal. - 2.
+Recognize that the objection is about the resource in question and/or about the Library's decision to include it; it is not personal. - 2.
 Explain the reconsideration procedure to the customer. - 3.
-Avoid discussing the content, merit or appropriateness of the item in question. - 4.
-Pass the form along without delay, in accordance with the procedure.
+Avoid discussing the content, merit or appropriateness of the resource in question. - 4.
+Route the form without delay to the Executive Director.